-Complete Year 1 of the budget in the Grants Gateway (Refer to Attachment 10 for Grants Gateway Budget Instructions for completing the online budget) assuming a start date of October 1, 2018.
+Complete Year 1 of the budget in the Grants Gateway (Refer to Attachment 10 for Grants Gateway Budget Instructions for completing the online budget) assuming a start date of July 1, 2019.

-All costs must be related to the provision of STYA and consistent with the scope of services, reasonable and cost effective.
+All costs must be related to the provision of SRAE and consistent with the scope of services, reasonable and cost effective.
 Justification for each cost should be submitted in narrative form.
 For all existing staff, the Budget Justification must delineate how the percentage of time devoted to this initiative has been determined.
 Final budgets will be negotiated with successful applicants and are dependent upon the availability of funds.

-- List all personal services from the applicant organization/agency, including a Project Director/Coordinator accessible for communications, including by e-mail, who will perform the essential tasks required to administer the project, be the lead in programmatic activities and ultimately responsible for successful completion of the project/contract; and non-personal services related to this project, regardless of funding source.
-Indicate the funding source for each line item as indicated on the budget forms. - Include travel expenses for up to two staff to attend an annual two-day provider meeting in Albany, N.Y. - Expenditures will not be allowed for the purchase of major pieces of depreciable equipment (although limited computer/printing equipment may be considered) or for remodeling or modification of structure. - Non-profit agencies receiving federal funds are eligible to charge their federally approved indirect cost rate (ICR; also known as Facilities & Administrative rate).
+List all personal services from the applicant organization/agency, including a Project Director/Coordinator accessible for communications, including by e-mail, who will perform the essential tasks required to administer the project, be the lead in programmatic activities and ultimately responsible for successful completion of the project/contract; and non-personal services related to this project, regardless of funding source.
+Indicate the funding source for each line item as indicated on the budget forms.

+- Include travel expenses for up to two staff to attend an annual two-day provider meeting in Albany, N.Y. - Expenditures will not be allowed for the purchase of major pieces of depreciable equipment (although limited computer/printing equipment may be considered) or for remodeling or modification of structure. - Non-profit agencies receiving federal funds are eligible to charge their federally approved indirect cost rate (ICR; also known as Facilities & Administrative rate).
 If utilizing a federal ICR rate, complete Certification of Indirect Costs Certification of Indirect Costs) and upload it to the appropriate Program Specific Question and upload a copy of the current federal rate agreement with it (you must combine all pages into one pdf file for uploading) organizations without a federally-approved indirect cost rate will be limited to no more than 10% of total direct costs.
 Calculated indirect cost rates will be subject to NYSDOH review and approval.
-Direct costs may include Personal Service, Fringe Benefits, Space, Program Operations, Travel, Equipment and Other budget costs. - Funds may be used to ensure cultural sensitivity, for instance, to translate materials to appropriate languages, provide formats that are accessible to those who are visually or hearing impaired, hiring of bi-lingual staff, and/or as needed to provide wheelchair accessible transportation or interpreters (including sign language).

-- Funds may be used to include costs for background checks. - The initiative will not provide funding for other direct clinical/medical services and supplies, including, but not limited to: case management, mental health counseling, health care, crisis intervention, child care or services that are available through other resources.
+Direct costs may include Personal Service, Fringe Benefits, Space, Program Operations, Travel, Equipment and Other budget costs. - Funds may be used to ensure cultural sensitivity, for instance, to translate materials to appropriate languages, provide formats that are accessible to those who are visually or hearing impaired, hiring of bi-lingual staff, and/or as needed to provide wheelchair accessible transportation or interpreters (including sign language). - Funds may be used to include costs for background checks. - The initiative will not provide funding for other direct clinical/medical services and supplies, including, but not limited to: case management, mental health counseling, health care, crisis intervention, child care or services that are available through other resources.
 Funds may be used to increase access to these or other community services or supports through referrals.

-Applicants' budget requests will be evaluated on: the alignment of the proposed budget with the scope of activities to be conducted (including an appropriate overall staffing pattern); how matching funds and in-kind services indicate an organizational commitment to this project; and a clear and appropriate budget justification for each line item.
+Applicants' budget requests will be evaluated on: the alignment of the proposed budget with the scope of activities to be conducted (including an appropriate overall staffing pattern); how in-kind services indicate an organizational commitment to this project; and a clear and appropriate budget justification for each line item.
 It is the applicant's responsibility to ensure that all materials included in the application have been properly prepared and submitted.
 Applications must be submitted via the Grants Gateway by the date and time posted on the cover of this RFA.
 The value assigned to each section is an indication of the relative weight that will be given when scoring your application.

 Additionally, a budget for Year 1 needs to be completed in the Grants Gateway.
-This budget must show how the applicant will meet the 75% required match on the total project costs if selected for an award.

-Budget Year 1 -October 1, 2018 - September 30, 2019
+Budget Year 1 - July 1, 2019 - June 30, 2020.